GA-repos/Installfest/homebrew.md

 [Homebrew](https://brew.sh/) is a package manager for macOS that makes installing software and useful tools easy.

-**If you are on a Linux-based OS, like Ubuntu, you already have a tool that does the same things as Homebrew.
-You're all set!
-You can move on to the next step.
-Scroll down and click "Continue with Installfest."**
+**If you are on a Linux-based OS, like Ubuntu, you won't need Homebrew.** Your system includes a package manager that serves the same purpose.
+The script below will automatically detect if you're on Linux, and if you are, it won't install Homebrew.
+Instead, it will install a few tools that are needed on Linux for the rest of Installfest.

-For those on OSX:

-- We will now execute a script to install Homebrew.
-Enter the following command into your terminal.
+-  Enter the following command into your terminal.

     ```bash
   scripts/homebrew.sh
     ```

-**NOTE: YOUR SYSTEM WILL PROBABLY THROW SOME ERRORS HERE!**
+-  If you're on OSX continue with the steps below.
+If you're using a Linux-based OS, scroll down and click "Continue With Installfest".

+## OSX only:

+The last script may have displayed some errors.
+That's probably OK!

 Most of these
 errors are probably minor, but some might not be.
 Please wait until one of the